 We offer a financial bursary scheme which is a discretionary source of financial help.
 For further information please visit our Bursary Information page

 Is it possible to visit the College before I start?

 Of course!
-If you or your parents would like to visit the college please contact Hilary Mitchell, Admissions Officer, to organise a date and time and we would be happy to show you around or visit us at one of our Open Events.
-At our Open Events you can speak to our subject tutors and Admissions Team about potential Career Options and subject choices.
+If you or your parents would like to visit the college please contact Hilary Mitchell, Admissions Officer, to organise a date and time and we would be happy to show you around or visit us at one of our Open Evenings.
+At our Open Evenings, you can speak to our subject tutors and Admissions Team about potential Career Options and subject choices.